lemonpole/fabioschicken/README.md

 -   *Note: Eventually want to use the using ecs-cli compose*

--   *Note: Can also use the awe-cli to create the task definitions*
+-   *Note: Can also use the aws-cli to create the task definitions*

 ### Amazon EBS Volume